Bacteriophage MS2: Genome

+The MS2 genome is one of the smallest known, consisting of 3569 nucleotides of single-stranded RNA.
+It encodes just four proteins: the maturation protein (A-protein), the lysis (lys) protein, the coat protein (cp), and the replicase (rep) protein.
+The gene encoding lys overlaps both the 3'-end of the upstream gene (cp) and the 5'-end of the downstream gene (rep), and was one of the first known examples of overlapping genes.
+The positive-stranded RNA genome serves as a messenger RNA, and is translated upon viral uncoating within the host cell.
+Although the four proteins are encoded by the same messenger/viral RNA, they are not all expressed at the same levels.

 Structure

 An MS2 virion (viral particle) is about 27 nm in diameter, as determined by electron microscopy.
 It consists of one copy of the maturation protein and 180 copies of the coat protein (organized as 90 dimers) arranged into an icosahedral shell with triangulation number T=3, protecting the genomic RNA inside.
 The virion has an isoelectric point (pI) of 3.9.

 The structure of the coat protein is a five-stranded β-sheet with two α-helices and a hairpin.
 When the capsid is assembled, the helices and hairpin face the exterior of the particle, while the β-sheet faces the interior.